-In this document we use “you” to refer to researchers and other users of the Website and Registry.
+In this document we use “you” to refer to researchers and other users of the Websites and Registry.

 2.0 TRUSTe Certification

-The TRUSTe program covers only information that is collected through this Website, https://orcid.org.
+The TRUSTe program covers only information that is collected through the Websites at https://orcid.org.

 - Member: An organization that has entered into a fee-based Membership Agreement with ORCID.

-- Account Delegate: An Account Delegate is a person to whom you have given the authority to manage your ORCID Record on your behalf, including selecting privacy settings, naming Trusted Parties, and editing and depositing data.
-Account Delegates must agree to ORCID’s Terms and Conditions of Use.
+- Trusted Individual: A Trusted Individual is a person to whom you have given the authority to manage your ORCID Record on your behalf, including selecting privacy settings, naming Trusted Organizations, and editing and depositing data.
+Trusted Individuals must agree to ORCID’s Terms and Conditions of Use.
 (Also see Section 5.3.)